Glister Logo

 Font and Colors

-The text is very important for the brand, so the designers paid increased attention to it, making it well readable: simple and chopped up.
-The palette of the logo is pastel.
+The text is very important to the brand, so the designers paid closer attention to it, making it easy to read: simple and broken up.
+The logo’s palette is pastel.
 Light green is chosen as the main color.